SFang-cmd/medlaunch-backend/notes.md

 ## Architecture Decisions

 ### **Express.js Framework Choice**

 I used Express because during my initial conversation with Robert, he mentioned that Medlaunch Concepts currently uses the MERN stack, which expressly uses Express.js as part of its stack.
 For larger production systems, I would consider switching to NestJS, which is a more modern and feature-rich framework that is built on top of Express.js.
 However, Express demonstrates the same underlying patterns that would be used in NestJS and demonstrates the underlying patterns without framework abstraction.

 ### **No Database/Repository Subdirectories**

-Mention the fact that we don't include databases or repositories subdirectories, since these are not being set up.
-If these were, then we would need to set up those directories.
+We don't include databases or repositories subdirectories, since these are not being set up.
+If these were, then we would need to set up those directories, but for the sake of the challenge, we will use sample data, as the service/business logic seems more important.

+The database repository sample data is structured in arrays of json objects, with each object representing a report.
+Assuming we use a NoSQL structure, this structure mirrors directly what a MongoDB framework would query from.

+Although we use arrays for ease of implementation, for production scale with thousands of reports, I would implement a Map-based lookup cache for O(1) ID access while maintaining the array for iteration and filtering operations, similar to how MongoDB would implement an index/report ID.

 ### **Authentication Model**

 User for login and authentication, just setting standard "reader", "writer", and "admin" roles.

 ## Core Report Structure - Hospital Accreditation Survey